 Opening day temperatures are often warm.
 A layered outfit allows you to shed clothing as the day warms up.
 A cooler full of water will help quench your thirst and keep you sharp during the hunt.

 Bring Some Friends

 Cover is usually really thick on opening day.
 Crops haven’t been picked and no one has walked through fields yet.
-Effectively hunting in eight foot tall corn is basically impossible but the birds are often in there.
+Effectively hunting in eight-foot tall corn is basically impossible but the birds are often in there.
 Having some extra hunting companions can help you make effective drives to push pheasants into more manageable cover.
-Opening day crowds keep some folks from leaving their house on opening day but don’t be afraid to team up with other hunters you meet in the field.
+Opening day crowds keep some folks from leaving their house on opening day, but don’t be afraid to team up with other hunters you meet in the field.

 Most of the birds killed on opening day are young roosters.
 It’s just a fact of the numbers game.
-Generally, there are more young of the year birds than mature pheasants, especially on opening day.
+Generally, there are more yearling birds than mature pheasants, especially on opening day.
 Younger birds tend to hold tighter.
 Many of them will literally flush at your feet.
 Look for running birds later in the season.
 On opening day, take it slow and stop often.
 Compensate with your choke tube as well.
 I usually go with a modified choke tube for opening day pheasants.

 Opening day can be one of the most rewarding days of the season.
 Birds are uneducated and more abundant than they will be all season.
 But dense cover, warm temperatures, and crowds are big challenges.
 Just like in school, doing your homework can make your opening day a huge success.